 |Private Residence Lifts for Persons with Physical Disabilities||CAN/CSA-B613|

 The design of a lift or residential elevator installation is typically complex, involving architectural, structural and electrical elements.
 It is not a project to be tackled by a handyman.

 Start by researching local medical equipment suppliers and elevating contractors who offer lifts and residential elevators.
 Ask friends and professionals for recommendations and contact the Better Business Bureau to ensure the supplier is in good standing.
+Use our Find a licensed contractor tool to find a class H elevating contractor who specializes in these devices.
 Although not mandatory, we recommend having the contractor make a home visit so they can make recommendations on the feasibility of different types of lifts and residential elevators.
 Most contractors offer this at no charge.
 If possible, also arrange for a health professional such as a physiotherapist or occupational therapist to be present for the site visit.
 They can help ensure that the type of device being recommended will meet your current and future needs.

 Different Types of Lifts and Elevators:

 Stair Chair Lift (curved or straight)

 You can purchase elevating devices from a general or elevating contractor, or from one of many local medical equipment suppliers.
 Ensure the product is manufactured to the correct safety codes listed above.

 Purchasing a lift or elevating device is a major investment and gathering some key information can help you make an informed decision.
 Before purchasing a device, consider the following: